 - A combination of CBD and THC may be able to help people suffering from sciatica.

 What Causes Sciatic Nerve Pain?

-As mentioned above, sciatica involves extreme pain, weakness, numbness, and tingling in the leg and lower back.
+Sciatica involves extreme pain, weakness, numbness, and tingling in the leg and lower back.
 It is generally caused by pressure on the sciatic nerve or an injury to the sciatic nerve.
-However, it’s not a medical condition of its own, but rather a symptom of another critical problem.
+However, it's not a medical condition of its own, but rather a symptom of another critical problem.

 The vast majority of people will feel extreme pain in one life, but usually not in both.
 In case you didn't know, the sciatic nerve starts in your lower back and goes down both of your legs, and it controls the muscles in your lower leg and the back of your knee.